anmol420/ISC-Project/Program-17/README.md

 - Step-1 :- START
 - Step-2 :- Create a class named as `"ArmNum"`.
 - Srep-3 :- Create a parameterized constructor to initialize the instance variable int *n* with *int num*.
-- Step-4 :- Create a *int* method `"sum_pow"` calculate the sum of the power of the digit to the length of digit, using recursive technique.
+- Step-4 :- Create a *int* method `"sum_pow(int i)"` calculate the sum of the power of the digit to the length of digit, using recursive technique.
-- Step-5 :- Create a *void* method `"isArmstrong"` to check the no. is Armstorm and prints the appropriate message.
+- Step-5 :- Create a *void* method `"isArmstrong()"` to check the no. is Armstorm and prints the appropriate message.
-- Step-6 :- Create the `"main"` method to input the no. and create a object and call `"isArmstrong"` methods.
+- Step-6 :- Create the `"main"` method to input the no. and create a object and call `"isArmstrong()"` methods.
 - Step-7 :- END

 # VD TABLE